 75 Ho Tung Mau Street, Ben Thanh Ward, District 1

-Grilled rice paper is sometimes called “Vietnamese pizza” because of its round shape and the topping.
+Grilled rice paper is sometimes called “Vietnamese pizza” because of its round shape and topping.
 This dish originates from Da Lat, a highland city in Vietnam.
 Grilled rice paper can be seen as a typical grilled dish in Vietnam.

 Grilled Rice Paper C002